 Lisa Brownlee Johnson

-Wisdom Watch co-founder Lisa Brownlee Johnson, a three-time graduate of VCU, is a nurse practitioner and entrepreneur who was born and raised in Richmond.
+Wisdom Watch co-founder Lisa Brownlee Johnson, a three-time graduate of VCU, is a nurse practitioner and entrepreneur with nearly 20 years of healthcare experience who was born and raised in Richmond.
 Johnson, a veteran journalist, worked as a primary care provider for more than a decade, before deciding to shift to a more holistic approach to health, focusing on self-determination and healing from within.
 Throughout her time in primary care, Johnson experienced an ever-growing passion for wellness and elders.
 In addition to helping to establish Wisdom Watch, Johnson is a functional medicine practitioner, mental health educator, and founder of Richmond-based specialty health agency Atypical Care LLC.

 Regina Foster